lcav1/IntroToGitHub/README.md

 - Images
 - Links

-The goal is to make your project easy to understand and use for others.
+The goal is to make this project easy to understand.

 ---